elTorado/openset-comparison/README_2.0.md

-# EMNIST and ImageNet Experiments
+# EMNIST and ImageNet Experiments with synthetic negatives

 This guide provides instructions on how to create synthetic negatives samples from EMNIST and ImageNet datasets and train an open-set classifier using them.
 The process involves generating counterfactual and ARPL images, and subsequently training a classifier.
 The necessary source code repositories are provided.